-Editor’s note: The following is part two of a multi-part series of articles on RELIEF covering the IASP Global Patient Alliance (see part one here).
+Editor’s note: The following is part two of a multi-part series of articles on RELIEF covering the IASP Global Patient Alliance (see part one here, part three here, and part four here).
 Stay tuned for additional coverage over the coming weeks.

 Pain investigators from across the globe shared innovative laboratory research at the 2018 World Congress on Pain, the biennial meeting of the International Association for the Study of Pain (IASP).
 The hope is that this emerging knowledge will ultimately be translated into new treatments for patients.
 But there are many challenges in moving laboratory science from the “bench to the bedside,” as the saying goes.
 And, even when novel treatments work, social, economic, administrative and other barriers may keep those therapies from reaching patients in need.